 - Pale skin

-Anemia related to blood loss during an operation occurs within hours to days postoperatively, and anemia related to chemotherapy or radiation therapy can occur any time during treatment.
-Anemia is usually corrected within a few weeks after treatment ends.
+Anemia related to drug therapy can occur any time during treatment.
+It is usually corrected within one to two weeks after treatment ends.

 Your health care provider will measure your hemoglobin level during your treatment, and if the level is too low, treatment may be delayed until it increases.
 Anemia may be managed in several ways, depending on the cause.
 The goal is to increase the hemoglobin level, and this will alleviate symptoms.
 Medication, increasing the iron and folic acid in your body with supplements or food, or a blood transfusion may be recommended.
 Exercise, such as walking, has been shown to increase the hemoglobin level in your blood.